UTHealth Expert List

 Dong Kim, M.D.

-- Professor and Chair, Vivian L. Smith Department of Neurosurgery, UTHealth Medical School
+- Professor and Chair, Vivian L. Smith Department of Neurosurgery, McGovern Medical School at UTHealth

 - Director, Mischer Neuroscience Institute at Memorial Hermann